 Sonya’s senior posts were focused and accountable for the commercial performance of the organisation.
 She has worked across continents, including a significant period in California’s Silicon Valley with Hewlett-Packard where she was immersed in the ‘HP way, the management culture which has contributed to the success of Apple and Google.
 Her positivity quickly engages all in the opportunity to make significant personal and organisational impact through strong leadership values.
 She is Chief Executive of the Scottish Leadership Trust, and member of the Children In Scotland Fund raising panel.

-Don Ledingham is a Scottish businessman, educator and chief executive of Ceannas Ltd. He is an honorary professor of leadership at Queen Margaret University, Edinburgh.
+Don Ledingham is a Scottish innovator, educator and chief executive of Ceannas Ltd. He is an honorary professor of leadership at Queen Margaret University, Edinburgh.
 He was previously Director of Innovation Leadership with Drummond International.
 Earlier in his career he was headteacher of Dunbar Grammar School, which was judged to be one of the ten most improved schools in Scotland during his headship.
 He is the author of ’A Small Step to Wise Leadership’ (2017) and a non-executive director and depute chair of the Scottish Book Trust.

 Don Ledingham’s long-term research has focused upon the leadership behaviours and cultures associated with high performing organizations.
 Emerging from this work he developed the Seven Sides of Educational leadership, which evolved into ‘The Ceannas Leadership Index®”.
 He held a wide range of senior executive positions including responsibilty for over 4,500 staff, a budget of £250 million, and a range of ‘high-stakes’ services as Scotland’s first Executive Director to simultaneously work across two local authorities.